2025 Minnesota Vikings season: Week 9: at Detroit Lions

-J.J.
-McCarthy made his return after suffering a high ankle sprain in Week 2 against the Atlanta Falcons.
-The rookie quarterback completed 14-of-25 passes for 143 yards, threw two touchdown passes, ran for a rushing score, and sealed the win with a clutch 16-yard completion to Jalen Nailor on third-and-5 from the Vikings’ 28-yard line, securing an upset win against the Lions.
+J. J. McCarthy made his return after suffering a high ankle sprain in Week 2 against the Atlanta Falcons.
+The first-year starting quarterback completed 14-of-25 passes for 143 yards, threw two touchdown passes, ran for a rushing score, and sealed the win with a clutch 16-yard completion to Jalen Nailor on third-and-5 from the Vikings’ 28-yard line, securing an upset win against the Lions.
 The Vikings improved to 4–4, snapped a five-game losing streak against the Lions dating back to 2022, and won their first game in Detroit since Week 17 of the 2020 season.